phlash/www.ashbysoft.com/content/presentations/funcubenext/index.md

 ## FUNcube Past
 (learning from the ghosts of previous missions)
+ * Ambition pays off :)
  * Timing is everything!
  * Testing is also everything!
- * Team size matters - close working, and
+ * Team size matters - close working is effective
- * Documentation matters - a good ICD/API!
+ * Documentation matters - multi-party confidence
- * Ambition pays off :)
  * Engagement is limited :(

 {{% note %}}
- * Launch dates moved, then moved...
+ * AO-40 telemetry, complex control, lots of data=&gt;popular!
+ * Launch dates, delivery, exit delays, watchdogs, freq!
  * Serious bug found after 2 years testing (FC-1)
  * Good progress at get-togethers (jelly babies)
  * Pain when working with partial docs and others (FC-2)
- * AO-40 telemetry on tiny MCU, lots of data, popular!
  * Only a few 'operators', exclusivity in dev.
 {{% /note %}}